OmniFM: Toward Modality-Robust and Task-Agnostic Federated Learning for Heterogeneous Medical Imaging¶

 Overall Architecture¶

-Each client in OmniFM extracts two types of representations: spatial-domain representations \(\mathbf{r} \in \mathbb{R}^{L \times d}\) obtained via a backbone, and frequency-domain spectral embeddings \(\mathbf{s}\) obtained via FFT.
-The spectral embeddings are uploaded to a server-side global knowledge bank for top-k retrieval.
-The retrieved global spectral prototypes are injected into the backbone representations via cross-attention and prefix–suffix prompting, and task heads produce final predictions.
-A spectral-proximal alignment loss suppresses modality-induced drift at the optimization level.
+Each client in OmniFM extracts two types of representations: spatial domain representations \(\mathbf{r} \in \mathbb{R}^{L \times d}\) via a backbone, and frequency domain spectral embeddings \(\mathbf{s}\) via FFT.
+Spectral embeddings are uploaded to a server-side global knowledge base for top-k retrieval.
+The retrieved global spectral prototypes \(\mathbf{S}_g\) are first fused with the local representation \(\mathbf{r}\) via Embedding-level Cross-Attention (ECA) to obtain \(\mathbf{Z}\).
+Then, Prefix-Suffix Spectral Prompting (PSP) concatenates these into an augmented sequence \([\mathbf{Z}\|\mathbf{r}\|\mathbf{c}]\) fed into task heads for prediction.
+This mechanism acts only on the embedding layer without modifying backbones, allowing the same pipeline to handle classification, segmentation, super-resolution, and VQA.
+The Spectral-Proximal Alignment (SPAlign) loss aligns local spectra with global prototypes to suppress modality-induced drift at the optimization level.

 Key Designs¶

-Global Spectral Knowledge Retrieval (GSKR):
+1. Global Spectral Knowledge Retrieval (GSKR): Finding common anchors in low-frequency spectra

-Prefix–Suffix Spectral Prompting (PSP):
+3. Prefix-Suffix Spectral Prompting (PSP): Balancing global consensus and local specialization

 Loss & Training¶

-The total loss is:
+The total loss is: \(\min_{\phi,\psi} \mathcal{L}_\text{task}(h_\psi([\mathbf{Z}\|\mathbf{r}\|\mathbf{c}]), y) + \lambda \mathcal{L}_\text{align}\)

-The Spectral-Proximal Alignment (SPAlign) loss \(\mathcal{L}_\text{align} = \|\mathbf{s} - \bar{\mathbf{s}}_g\|_2^2\) enforces local spectral embeddings to stay close to the centroid of retrieved global prototypes, suppressing modality-induced optimization drift in the frequency domain while preserving flexibility in the spatial domain.
+Where the Spectral-Proximal Alignment (SPAlign) loss \(\mathcal{L}_\text{align} = \|\mathbf{s} - \bar{\mathbf{s}}_g\|_2^2\) forces local spectral embeddings toward the retrieved global prototype centroids, suppressing optimization drift in the frequency domain while retaining spatial flexibility.

 Key Experimental Results¶